pgmac/pgmac.github.io/_posts/2025-09-14-interesting-last-week.md

 <a name="The story of Creative Technology"></a>[The story of Creative Technology](https://www.abortretry.fail/p/the-story-of-creative-technology) - &nbsp;

 <a name="The Demo Scene is Dying, But That's Alright - datagubbe.se"></a>[The Demo Scene is Dying, But That's Alright - datagubbe.se](https://www.datagubbe.se/sceneherit/) - &nbsp;

+<a name="GitHub - docker/cagent: Agent Builder and Runtime by Docker Engineering"></a>[GitHub - docker/cagent: Agent Builder and Runtime by Docker Engineering](https://github.com/docker/cagent) - Agent Builder and Runtime by Docker Engineering.
+Contribute to docker/cagent development by creating an account on GitHub.

 ---